isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ===========================================================

-This hook library can be loaded on a pair of DHCPv4 or DHCPv6 servers, to increase the reliability of the DHCP service in the event of an outage of one of the servers.
+This hook library can be loaded on a pair of DHCPv4 or DHCPv6 servers, to increase the reliability of the DHCP service in the event of an outage on one server.
 This library was previously only available to ISC's paid subscribers, but is now part of the open source Kea, available to all users.

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

 High Availability (HA) of the DHCP service is provided by running multiple cooperating server instances.
 If any of these instances becomes unavailable for